chef/chef-web-docs/chef_master/source/vmware.rst

           cpus: 4
           memory: 4096

-InSpec
+Chef InSpec
 =====================================================

-The InSpec VMware plugin is used to verify the vCenter and ESXi VMware stack.
+The Chef InSpec VMware plugin is used to verify the vCenter and ESXi VMware stack.

 inspec-vmware
 -----------------------------------------------------